YU000jp/logseq-plugin-confirmation-done-task/readme.md

 # Logseq Plugin: Confirmation DONE task

-- When paste a URL, a confirmation dialog will appear, and afterwards, the title of that page will be retrieved and turned into a Markdown Hyperlink.
+- Create a Markdown link by pasting a URL and retrieving the page title through a confirmation dialog.

 - Development stage 👷🚧